rt0161/RWE_Wind_prod_anomaly_analysis/README.md

 Using the difference, on each turbine and each timeseries during the time span, the detection operate on the logic described above to mark the anomalies.
 ![Detection marked on Seleted Turbines](figures/anomaly_detect_diffpwr.png)

+Detection details as table can also be exported for dashboard or reporting purposes.

+## 3-data-driven-root-cause-hypotheses

+To check the reported anomalies and their possible causes, several cross referencing plotting may need manual review.
+For example, chosen a few time frames, there may either be issues from:
+- counters value missing, turbine operation not reporting.
+Can usually reference such period based on `HCnt_Avg_TrbOk` column.
+- curtailment by the grid, can reference `Grd_Sets_ActPwr_ReferenceValue10Min` column.